Optical heterodyne detection: Gain in the detection

-A photodetector, like a photodiode, is much slower than optical frequency (4.75×10^{14} Hz at 632 nm in wavelength as a red color), so the detector integrates the Poynting vector over a time window much longer than an optical period (2.1×10^{-15} second for 632 nm in wavelength).
+A photodetector, like a photodiode, is much slower than optical frequency (4.75×10^{14} Hz at 632 nm in wavelength as a red color), so the detector integrates the Poynting vector over a time window much longer than an optical period (2.1×10^{−15} second for 632 nm in wavelength).
 In this sense, we can only consider the average of the Poynting vector over the integration window.
 By using the product-to-sum trigonometric identity and assuming that the detector is much faster than the difference frequency, the detector output is proportional to the following.
-(The integration of terms with $\cos$ at frequencies over a time window much longer than the periods of the frequencies statistically gives zero or a noise level in signal values.)
+(The sum of integrations of terms with $\cos$ at frequencies over a time window much longer than the periods of the frequencies statistically gives zero or a noise in values.)